 Featuring music by Lazerblade, Night Chaser, and Austin Haughton

 Yowane Haku Cyber model originally created by SEGA for Hatsune Miku: Project DIVA 2nd (2010)

 Documentation of the exhibition: Photography by Toni Hafkenscheid courtesy of Trinity Square Video (2017)

 Erin Gee is a Canadian artist who explores digital culture through metaphors of human voices in electronic bodies.
 Working across new digital interfaces, avant-garde vocal music composition, robotics, and emotional biosensing, Gee's practice is distinguished by her interdisciplinary approach to art, music, and technology.
 She received an MFA from Concordia University, Montreal (2014), and has exhibited and performed music in North America, Australia, and Europe.
 Her research in sonification of physiological markers of emotion has been featured by Scientific American, VICE, MusicWorks, Canadian Art, and the National Post.

-Alex M. Lee (b.
-1982, South Korea) is a digital artist who utilizes 3D animation and the potential of simulation technology in order to visualize and abstract the notion of time, space, and light - culling from concepts within science, science fiction, physics, and modernity.
-He received an MFA (2009) from the School of the Art Institute of Chicago.
-Lee has exhibited internationally in North America and Asia, and he is currently assistant professor in the Digital Arts & Sciences Department at Clarkson University located in Potsdam, NY - a private science and engineering university located north of the Adirondack Mountains where he divides his time between Potsdam and New York City.
+Alex M. Lee is a digital artist who utilizes 3D animation, game engines, and the potential of simulation technology in order to visualize and abstract our understanding of time, space, and light - culling from concepts within science, science fiction, physics, philosophy, and modernity.
+He received his BFA (2005) and MFA (2009) from the School of the Art Institute of Chicago.
+He is associate professor in the Digital Arts & Sciences Program at Clarkson University located in Potsdam, NY - a private science and engineering university located north of the Adirondack Mountains where he divides his time between Potsdam and New York City.

 If you are interested in exhibiting or viewing this artistic VR experience, please send an email to us.